-Join Sean Adams for an in-depth discussion in this video Creating imagery, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Creating imagery, part of Layout and Composition: Marketing Collateral.

 …When we look at a brochure the first thing we look for is images.…It's hard wired into our brain.…When we see the images we try to determine…what do they mean, and then we read the copy.…There are a few ways that I get the images for a piece.…The client may supply them.…I find them myself from online resources…such as, stock photography or copyright free images.…I can hire a photographer or illustrator, or I can…make the images myself, either photographically, or as an illustration.…